Cetacean Sanctuary Research CSR – update on COVID-19

 Measures taken by the Tethys Research Institute – CSR

-During the current Covid-19 pandemic our priority at Tethys Research Institute is to ensure health and safety for both participants and the staff of our research projects.
+During the current Covid-19 pandemic our priority at the Tethys Research Institute is to ensure health and safety for both participants and the staff of our research projects.

 The key measures that have been implemented by the CSR are listed below:

-Only people who have completed and signed the SELF-DECLARATION FORM FOR ACCESS TO THE BOAT will be admitted on board
+- Only people who have completed and signed the SELF-DECLARATION FORM FOR ACCESS TO THE BOAT will be admitted on board

-Every morning all CSR team members and participants will have their body temperature taken and logged;
+- Every morning all CSR team members and participants will have their body temperature taken and logged;

-Alcohol-based hand sanitizer dispensers will be also available in different points of the boat (project participants are encouraged to bring also some of their own)
+- Alcohol-based hand sanitizer dispensers will also be available in different points of the boat (project participants are encouraged to bring also some of their own)

-Project participants are encouraged to bring with them enough masks (preferably reusable ones) to be covered during their stay on board.
+- Project participants are encouraged to bring with them enough masks (preferably reusable ones) to be covered during their stay on board.

 The safety of our staff and project participants is our top priority.
 Our researchers will take the utmost precaution to help our participants having a safe, educational and enjoyable experience at the CSR.